Never a "slave state," California also did not encourage Blacks to settle here, but things were different in the Capay Valley.

 Capay Valley's African-American pioneer history began in the 1850s with Basil Campbell and is covered extensively in many of our quarterly Journal volumes published to date.

-Learn about our unique, inclusive history by attending Black History/Multi-Cultural Day the 2nd Saturday in February at the historic Guinda Grange Hall.
+Learn about our unique, inclusive history by attending Black History/Multi-Cultural Day every February at the historic Guinda Grange Hall.

 Check out this great video from the 2015 event!